-This profile is designed to help you understand your results on the Myers-Briggs Type Indicator[®](MBTI[®]) assessment.
+This profile is designed to help you understand your results on the Myers-Briggs Type Indicator® (MBTI®) assessment.
 Based on your individual responses, the MBTI instrument produces results to identify which of sixteen different personality types best describes you.
 Your personality type represents your preferences in four separate categories, with each category composed of two opposite poles.
 The four categories describe key areas that combine to form the basis of a person's personality as follows:

-- Where you focus your attention Extraversion (E) or Introversion (I) - The way you take in information Sensing (S) or INtuition (N) - The way you make decisions Thinking (T) or Feeling (F) - How you deal with the outer world Judging (J) or Perceiving (P)
+- Where you focus your attention Extraversion (E) or Introversion (I) - The way you take in information Sensing (S) or Intuition (N) - The way you make decisions Thinking (T) or Feeling (F) - How you deal with the outer world Judging (J) or Perceiving (P)

 Your MBTI type is indicated by the four letters representing your preferences.
-Based on your responses to the assessment, your reported MBTI type is ESTJ, also described as Extraverted Thinking with Sensing.
+Based on your responses to the assessment, your reported MBTI type is INFJ, also described as Introverted Intuition with Feeling.
 Your results are highlighted below.

-Reported Type: ESTJ Where you focus your attention Extraversion People who prefer Extraversion tend to focus their attention on the outer world of people and things.
-Introversion People who prefer Introversion tend to focus their attention on the inner world of ideas and impressions.
-The way you take in information Sensing People who prefer Sensing tend to take in information through the five senses and focus on the here and now.
-N Intuition People who prefer Intuition tend to take in information from patterns and the big picture, and focus on future possibilities.
+Reported Type: INFJ Where you focus your attention Extraversion People who prefer Extraversion tend to focus their attention on the outer world of people and things.
+The way you take in information Sensing People who prefer Sensing tend to take in information through the five senses, and focus on the here and now.
 The way you make decisions Thinking People who prefer Thinking tend to make decisions based primarily on logic, and on objective analysis of cause and effect.
-F Feeling People who prefer Feeling tend to make decisions based primarily on values and on subjective evaluation of person-centred concerns.
-How you deal with the outer world Judging People who prefer Judging tend to like a planned and organised approach to life, and prefer to have things settled. Р Perceiving People who prefer Perceiving tend to like a flexible and spontaneous approach to life, and prefer to keep their options open.
+How you deal with the outer world Judging People who prefer Judging tend to like a planned and organised approach to life, and prefer to have things settled.
+People who prefer Perceiving tend to like a flexible and spontaneous approach to life, and prefer to keep their options open.

 Your responses to the MBTI assessment not only indicate your preferences; they also indicate the relative clarity of your preferences - that is, how clear you were in expressing your preference for a particular pole over its opposite.
 This is known as the preference clarity index, or pci.
-The bar graph on the next page charts your pci results.
+The bar graph that follows charts your pci results.
 Note that a longer bar suggests you are quite sure about your preference, while a shorter bar suggests you are less sure about that preference.